 6 Pretty Copenhagen Photo Spots

-Let’s being with these Instagrammable places in Copenhagen.
+Let’s begin with these Instagrammable places in Copenhagen.
 So grab your camera and let’s get started.

 1| Nyhavn River